 Skip to main content

-What are administrative rules?
+What are Administrative Rules?

 Generally, administrative rules elaborate the requirements of a law or policy.
 The laws passed by the Vermont State Legislature do not go into detail about how the law is to be applied and enforced, or about the procedures to be used.
 This is the role of executive departments and agencies, which promulgate and administer rules and regulations that govern how the law will be carried out.
 Administrative rules and regulations found on this site are officially promulgated by the Vermont Agency of Human Services and have the force and effect of law.